jasonmadigan/Huawei-LTE-Router-SMS-to-PushOver/README.md

 ## Operational content

-1. Find the unread SMS
+1. Find the last unread SMS
-2. Send the SMS context via Pushover notification
+2. Send the SMS content via Pushover notification
-3. Set has been read status for this SMS
+3. Set this SMS as "read"

 ## How to use